qvarforth/trackdirect/README.md

 ```
 docker-compose -f docker-compose-rel.yml up
 ```

-## TODO
-- Create a REST-API and replace the current website example with a new frontend written in Angular.

 ## Contribution
 Contributions are welcome.
 Create a fork and make a pull request.
 Thank you!